 Proxy instructions, ballots and voting tabulations that identify individual stockholders are handled in a manner that protects your voting privacy.
 Your vote will not be disclosed either within Surgery Partners or to third parties except (i) as necessary to meet applicable legal requirements, (ii) to allow for the tabulation of votes and certification of the vote and (iii) to facilitate a successful proxy solicitation by the Board.
 Additionally, we will forward to management any written comments you provide on a proxy card or through other means.

-Who will bear the cost of soliciting proxies for the annual meeting?
+Who will bear the cost of soliciting proxies for the Annual Meeting?

-Surgery Partners will pay the entire cost of soliciting proxies for the annual meeting, including the distribution of proxy materials.
+The Company will pay the entire cost of soliciting proxies for the Annual Meeting, including costs for mailing the Notice of Internet Availability, mailing printed proxy materials upon request, and the solicitation of proxies.
 We have retained Computershare, Inc. to assist us with the distribution of the proxies and will pay their expenses.
 We will also reimburse brokers or nominees for the expenses that they incur for forwarding the proxies.